johncarlomaula/telco-churn-project/telco_eda.md

     month-to-month contract.
 2.  **Electronic Check** - whether or not a customer’s payment method is Electronic check.
-3.  **Has Service** - whether or not a customer as at least one of the
+3.  **Has Service** - whether or not a customer has at least one of the
     following: online security, online backup, device protection, and tech support.